TAN-Gaming/FalloutNV-No-Registry-Patch/README.md

 ## How to use
 - Download release builds from the [release section][release_link] or build from source.
 - Find the file `GalaxyWrp.dll` in the game folder, rename it to `orig_GalaxyWrp.dll`.
-- Paste the downloaded file into the game folder.
+- Paste the downloaded file `GalaxyWrp.dll` into the game folder.

 ## Build instructions